PCG-Informed Neural Solvers for High-Resolution Homogenization of Periodic Microstructures: Introduction

 Across these design families, accurate and efficient evaluation of effective mechanical properties remains essential for guiding structure selection and downstream optimization~\cite{liu2021mechanical}, motivating the development of computational tools capable of resolving mechanical responses across increasingly complex, high-resolution microarchitectures.

 Homogenization theory provides a foundational framework for linking microscale material behavior to macroscopic effective properties in periodic media.
-At its core, homogenization reduces to solving a linear elasticity boundary value problem -- \ie a system of partial differential equations (PDEs) that enforce mechanical equilibrium under periodic boundary conditions~\cite{babuvska1976homogenization,terada2000simulation,bensoussan2011asymptotic,li1996microstructure,torquato2002random}.
+At its core, homogenization reduces to solving an elasticity boundary value problem -- \ie a system of partial differential equations (PDEs) that enforce mechanical equilibrium under periodic boundary conditions~\cite{babuvska1976homogenization,terada2000simulation,bensoussan2011asymptotic,li1996microstructure,torquato2002random}.
 By resolving these PDEs on representative unit cells, homogenization enables the derivation of continuum-scale constitutive laws without explicitly modeling the full microstructure.
+In practice, multiple computational strategies have been developed.
+Fast Fourier transform (FFT)-based approaches are efficient for regular-grid periodic problems~\cite{schneider2021review,chen2020comparison}, but they suffer from convergence issues and numerical oscillations when applied to high-contrast microstructures~\cite{schneider2016computational,lucarini2022adaptation}.
+Theoretical homogenization methods, such as asymptotic expansion or mean-field theories~\cite{sekkate2022elastoplastic}, provide analytical approximations rather than fully numerical solutions.
 Among available techniques, the finite element method (FEM) remains the most widely adopted approach due to its mesh flexibility and robustness across complex topologies~\cite{omori2007overview,keyes2013multiphysics,solin2006partial}.
 However, FEM-based homogenization typically involves the solution of large-scale sparse linear systems, where fine discretization required for accuracy imposes considerable computational and memory costs~\cite{barkanov2001introduction,saeb2016aspects}.
 Iterative solvers, such as conjugate gradient (CG) methods and multigrid solvers, are often employed to alleviate computational costs through GPU acceleration, but they remain slow to converge, particularly for high-resolution discretizations.
-While Fast Fourier Transform (FFT)-based solvers are efficient for regular-grid periodic problems~\cite{schneider2021review,chen2020comparison}, they suffer from convergence issues and numerical oscillations when applied to high-contrast microstructures~\cite{schneider2016computational,lucarini2022adaptation}.

 Deep learning has demonstrated significant potential for solving PDEs, offering faster inference and greater flexibility than traditional numerical methods~\cite{beck2020overview,beck2021solving}.
 However, the field remains in its early stages, with several unresolved challenges.
 Current research can be broadly categorized into two major directions.